-Over the years, countless people in the United States have been injured or killed by defective products.
-Federal regulations in place are designed to protect consumers from getting potentially dangerous products, but sometimes those laws simply are not enough.
+Over the years, defective products have injured and even killed countless people in the United States.
+Federal regulations and administrative agencies try to protect consumers from using potentially dangerous products, but sometimes that system simply is not enough.

-When a consumer receives a defective product that causes injury or worse, he or she has the right to file a personal injury lawsuit against the manufacturer or seller of the defective item.
-Thousands of people file lawsuits every year claiming that companies put profits above public safety.
+When a consumer or patient receives a defective product that causes injury or worse, he or she has the right to file a personal injury lawsuit.
+They may sue the manufacturer or seller of the defective item.
+Thousands of people file lawsuits every year (sometimes as mass torts or class actions) claiming companies put profits above public safety by designing defective products or failing to warn users of their risks.

-Product liability is the law surrounding injuries suffered from defective items and can help those injured by faulty products get the compensation they deserve.
+Product liability is the law governing injuries people suffer from defective items.
+It can help injured people receive financial compensation for their suffering.

-Personal injury is an area of law that falls under tort law.
-A tort is an act or omission that results in injury or harm to another person.
+Personal injury is an injury to a person’s mind or body.
+It concerns the area of law that known as tort law.
+A “tort” is an act or omission that results in injury or harm to another person.
+Negligence is one kind of tort.

 Product liability is a type of personal injury case that deals specifically with injuries or harm caused by unsafe or defective products.
 Manufacturers and sellers have a legal obligation to sell safe products to the public.